Acceptable Use Policy (AUP)

 - Is otherwise malicious, fraudulent, or may result in retaliation against CloudSurph by offended viewers.

-Content published or transmitted via CloudSurph’s service includes web content, e-mail, bulletin board postings, chat, and any other type of posting or transmission that relies on any internet service provided by CloudSurph.
+Content published or transmitted via CloudSurph’s service includes dedicated hosting, web content, e-mail, bulletin board postings, chat, and any other type of posting or transmission that relies on any internet service provided by CloudSurph.

 3. Bulk commercial e-mail

 You must obtain CloudSurph’s advance approval for any bulk commercial e-mail, which will not be given unless you are able to demonstrate all of the following to CloudSurph’s reasonable satisfaction: